hakamadare/octopress/source/about/index.markdown

 sharing: true
 footer: true
 ---
 Hi folks!
 I'm Steve Huff; I work for [RunKeeper](http://runkeeper.com) as a DevOps Engineer.
+I'm also an EMT, and one of the founders of [Operation Hammond](http://operationhammond.com).

 Let's see how many links I can come up with: